chesterhow/js-stack/README.md

 ### Flow
 Flow can be configured via the `.flowconfig` file.
 To enable Flow, you'll have to add the comment `// @flow` to each file.
 For consistency's sake, I've placed the comment at the start of each file.

-#### Comparison
-The containers `Dev.js` and `Test.js` (in `/src/containers/`), are basically identical.
-The difference being `Dev.js` uses Flow and `Test.js` doesn't.
-Take a look at these 2 files for a simple comparison of how the code will look with and without Flow.

 #### Dealing with non-JS imports
 While webpack allows us to require CSS / SCSS files, Flow doesn't recognise it and will throw the error `Required module not found`.
 The solution was adding the following line into the `.flowconfig` file.